rubenerd/rubens-lunchbox/README.md

 ## Ruben's Lunchbox

-This is my random box of one-off scripts, config files, and notes.
-Many of these were imported from GitHub Gists and other places.
+This is my random box of one-off scripts, config files, and notes for easy exporting.
+Many of these were merged from GitHub Gists, hence the lack of commit messages.
 Each file should be self-contained.

 ### Dedication

 This repo is named for [Brandon's Lunchbox], a 1989 DOS game that was my first introduction to computers.
-Like this repo, it had a bunch of random little games that taught me things.
-Now this is doing the same thing.
+Like this repo, it had a bunch of random little gems that taught me things.
+Maybe there's something here you'll also find useful.

     ┌──────────────────────────────────────┐
     │                                      │